zm-coder-gamer/e2enodeone/README.md

 Make tests assert a result (dropdownTest.js)

-* Instructions to run the tests
+* Instructions on how to run the tests

   From the command line do the following clone this repo